-In 1997, the Cuban government allowed their citizens to obtain licenses to offer these home stays.
-The licences are subject to a monthly fee, which helps the home owners, as well as the government, to profit from visiting tourists.
+In 1997, the Cuban government allowed their citizens to obtain licenses to offer these homestays.
+The licenses are subject to a monthly fee, which helps the homeowners, as well as the government, to profit from visiting tourists.

 How Have Casas Developed?

-Casas have been around for more than 20 years now.
+Casas has been around for more than 20 years now.
 In the early days, you couldn’t really book a casa particular in advance.
-You’d simply show up to a city, head to a neighbourhood you like, and then wander around looking for a house that displayed a casa particular sign.
+You’d simply show up in a city, head to a neighborhood you like, and then wander around looking for a house that displayed a casa particular sign.
 By law, anyone with a casa license must display one of these universally used signs outside their home.

-When I travelled to Cuba, it’d been mostly simple rooms in people’s home on offer, but since Airbnb (and other booking platforms) entered the picture in 2016, the offerings have become more diverse with some property owners renting out entire flats or houses, also adding in more amenities than had previously been available.
+When I traveled to Cuba, it’d been mostly simple rooms in people’s homes on offer, but since Airbnb (and other booking platforms) entered the picture in 2016, the offerings have become more diverse with some property owners renting out entire flats or houses, also adding in more amenities than had previously been available.

-Most of the properties were not online, even when I travelled there in 2010.
-Other sites featuring casas slowly crept up over the years, but Airbnb really brought them together in one place and finally allowed travellers to book in advance and pay by credit cards.
+Most of the properties were not online, even when I traveled there in 2010.
+Other sites featuring casas slowly crept up over the years, but Airbnb really brought them together in one place and finally allowed travelers to book in advance and pay by credit card.

 Why Stay At A Casa?